mwdata-science/website/content/program-entries/amelia1.md

 ---
-title: "The Importance of Datasets for Machine Learning and Data Science"
+title: "The importance of datasets for machine learning and data science"
 speaker: amelia
 published: true
 weight: 1